-Take Control of the Mac Command Line with Terminal
+Take Control of the Mac Command Line with Terminal (updated 2015)

 using computers.
 Actually, that's even wrong: when I started with computers, your input choices were front panel switches, punched cards or punched tape - command line interfaces were a big step up!

 Younger people and people who simply started using computers a bit later weren't necessarily exposed to any command line.
 Any computer they ever used had a graphical user interface and while it still may have had a command line available, there was seldom any incentive to use it.
 That apparent lack of any compelling reason remains true, but in fact understanding the command line can give you much more control over your computer and allow you to accomplish some tasks much more quickly and easily.